LeToteTeam/unresponsys/readme.md

 table   = folder.supplemental_tables.find('MyTable')
 ```

 Tables belong to a folder and need to be accessed through it.
 Tables need to be created and edited through the dashboard.
+This gem assumes that your table has one primary key, called `ID_`, which is an integer.
+This can be setup through the dashboard.

 Takes a table name (string).
 Returns an instance of `Unresponsys::SupplementalTable`

-# Rows

-This gem assumes that your table has one primary key, called `ID_`, which is an integer.
-This can be setup through the dashboard.

 ### Find row